For Taibah Abbasi, the goal was always the same: school.

 According to Amnesty, European countries, including Norway, universally agreed that returning Syrian refugees to Syria was "politically unpalatable."

-The United Nation says about 100 civilians were killed every single day in Afghanistan in 2017.
+The United Nation says about 100 people were killed every single day in Afghanistan during the fourth quarter of 2017.

 Since the beginning of 2018, more than 200 people have been killed in Kabul and Jalalabad, where a Save the Children facility was attacked on Jan.
 24. By the numbers, Kabul is currently the most dangerous province for civilians.
 Aside from the dangers of suicide attacks, the United Nations Office for the Coordination of Humanitarian Affairs estimated that 9.3 million people required humanitarian assistance in 2017.